Last update: 10 November 2019

 Freycinet National Park is on the east coast of Tasmania, roughly halfway between Launceston and Hobart.
 It’s a stunning peninsula full of dramatic & colourful granite peaks fringed by rocky bays and white sandy beaches.
 The village of Coles Bay offers great views towards the Hazards mountain range and is the gateway to Freycinet National Park and its many walking tracks.

-Mount Amos is a 3 hour return hike from the Wineglass Bay car park at the end of the road.
+The Mount Amos hike is a 3 hour return walk from the Wineglass Bay car park at the end of the road.
 Wineglass Bay itself is only accessible on foot.
 It takes about an hour to walk to the beach from the car park.

 (c) Nancy Claus – Wilderness Coffee & Natural High